smartcontractkit/documentation/src/pages/vrf/v2/subscription/supported-networks.md

 ### Sepolia testnet

 :::note[Sepolia Faucets]
-Testnet LINK is available from https://faucets.chain.link/sepolia<br/>
+Testnet LINK and ETH are available from <a href="https://faucets.chain.link/sepolia">faucets.chain.link</a>.<br/>
-Testnet ETH is availale at one of the public <a href="https://faucetlink.to/sepolia">ETH faucets</a>.
+Testnet ETH is also available from several public <a href="https://faucetlink.to/sepolia">ETH faucets</a>.
 :::

 | Item                  | Value                                                                                                                                                                                                                       |